On this page:

 To understand governments, students of political science also study politics: how people behave in their relationship to government, what they do to influence government, how government attempts to influence people's behavior and beliefs about what it does.
 Students of politics also must appreciate how cultural, historical, and economic forces affect the evolution of governments and mass political behavior.

 Political Science is one of the largest programs in the College of Liberal Arts.
-After completing core courses in American Government, Political Life and International Relations, students choose their direction by selecting advanced courses in a variety of areas, including American politics, public law, international relations, and comparative government.
+After completing core courses, students choose their direction by selecting advanced courses in a variety of areas, including American politics, public law, political theory, international relations, and comparative politics.

 The Bachelor of Arts program in political science focuses on three areas of instruction:

 American government, including legislative, judicial, and executive institutions, state and city government, political parties, interest groups, public opinion, the media, and elections, etc. Internships are recommended.

 The international relations and comparative politics of Africa, Asia, Europe, Latin America, and the Middle East, as well as American foreign policy, national security policy; terrorism, the politics of intelligence, diplomacy and conflict resolution, human rights, etc. Model UN and study abroad is recommended.

 - Public Law and Political Theory

 Public law, including courses on the Supreme Court, constitutional law, policing and criminal justice, civil liberties, and environmental law and international law, law and society, etc. We offer political theory courses on the history of political thought, and political ideologies, as well as political psychology, politics and ethics, bioethics and law, sex and the law.
 Pre-law internships are recommended.